Zero Punctuation

 Zero Punctuation is a series of video game reviews created by English comedy writer and video game journalist Ben "Yahtzee" Croshaw.
-Since the series began in 2007, episodes have been published weekly by internet magazine The Escapist.
-Episodes typically range from 5 to 6 minutes in length.
+From its inception in 2007, episodes were published weekly by internet magazine The Escapist.
+Episodes typically range from five to six minutes in length.
 Videos provide caustic humour, rapid-fire delivery, visual gags and critical insight into recently released video games, with occasional reviews of older games and retrospectives of the industry itself.
+In 2023, Zero Punctuation was discontinued following Croshaw's resignation from The Escapist and the formation of Second Wind, with new reviews being published by him in the same format under the rebranded series Fully Ramblomatic.